 How Does Afterpay Make Money?

-Afterpay makes money via the fees that it charges merchants, late payment fees, and cost-per-click advertising.
+Afterpay makes money via the fees that it charges merchants, late payment fees, interchange fees, and cost-per-click advertising.

 The company, furthermore, generates revenue from its foreign subsidiaries, including Clearpay, which it operates in the United Kingdom.

 The following section will only focus on the income that can be directly attributed to Afterpay since its foreign subsidiaries operate on similar monetization patterns.

 So, without further ado, let’s take a look at how Afterpay makes money.

 As previously stated, Afterpay does not charge customers any interest or additional fees to be able to pay via installments.

 Instead, its merchant partners are the ones that pay the company for every transaction facilitated through its payment gateway.